 There are two main reasons this story takes place in 2007.
 I wrote a lengthier answer in this blog post, but here’s the short answer:

 First, subsequent novels will cover events in these characters’ lives as they complete high school, go through college, launch their careers, and build relationships in their 20s.
-By the time we get to the seventh (and, as of now, final) novel, they’ll be in their early 30s.
+By the time we get to the sixth (and, as of now, final) novel, they’ll be in their early 30s.
 So I had to start them as 17-year-olds in 2007 in order for them to age into their later roles.

 Second, in each book, I want to capture some of the events of the time, especially as they pertain to the LGBT+ community.
 In the mid-2000s, homophobia was on a roll.
 Red states were passing constitutional amendments that banned same-sex marriage.
 Prominent anti-gay and ex-gay organizations were promoting gay conversion therapy and claiming that one could simply “pray the gay away.”
 The mid-2000s was the height of these movements.
 Sadly, Bryan experiences this first-hand.